 Axis 2.
 Gambling, digitalization & cyberspace

-This axis contributes to the study of (i) digital games, social context & mobile technologies; (ii) ditgital games & prevention
+This axis contributes to the study of (i) digital games, social context & mobile technologies; (ii) digital games & prevention

 Axis 3.
 Responsible gambling, governance & prevention